brainrake/consistent/Logic_and_the_Law.md

 [Logic and programming are the same](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).
 The short and salient version is, computer programs crash or freeze preciesely when they contain logical inconsistencies or paradoxes, ie. "don't make sense".
 Conversely, we can rule these out with complete certainty, as well as ensure correctness of programs, by way of logical proof.

-Alan Turing [proved](https://en.wikipedia.org/wiki/Halting_problem) that there is no general algorithm to decide, for all possible programs, wether the program will run to completion in finite time (halt, produce a result) or wether it will run forever (freeze).
+Alan Turing [proved](https://en.wikipedia.org/wiki/Halting_problem) that there is no general algorithm to decide, for all possible programs, wether the program will run to completion in finite time (halt, produce a result) or wether it will run forever without making any progress (freeze).

 Contrary to popular belief, this does not mean that any computation might run forever, we just can't tell, and there's no point in trying.
-Instead, we learned _how_ to prove that programs terminate, and built programming languages that rule out freezes.
+Instead, we learned _how_ to prove that programs terminate for all inputs, and built programming languages that rule out freezes.
+These are called "total" languages, as opposed partial languages, in which programs might get stuck for some inputs.

 ### Deontic Logic